Resources

 • Voting Accessibility Resources from ACL is a resource “hub” to make it easier for disabled people and older adults to find the voting resources they need.

-• Disability Voting Rights Week -There are over 38 million people with disabilities who are eligible to vote, but access barriers keep many disabled voters from accessing their right to vote.
-Disability Voting Rights Week is all about protecting the rights of people with disabilities to participate fully in our democracy.
-Disability Voting Rights used to be called “National Disability Voter Registration Week” and is hosted by the American Association of People with Disabilities’ REV UP Voting Campaign.
+• Disability Voting Rights Week is hosted by the American Association of People with Disabilities’ REV UP Voting Campaign.
+There are over 38 million people with disabilities who are eligible to vote, but access barriers keep many from accessing their vote.
+Disability Voting Rights Week is about protecting the rights of people with disabilities to participate fully in our democracy.

 Workforce

-• National Association of Health Care Assistants – The mission of the National Association of Health Care Assistants is to elevate the professional standing and performance of caregivers through recognition, advocacy, education, and empowerment while building a strong alliance with health care providers to maximize success and quality patient care.
+• National Association of Health Care Assistants‘s mission is to elevate the professional standing and performance of caregivers through recognition, advocacy, education, and empowerment while building a strong alliance with health care providers to maximize success and quality patient care.

 • PHI Workforce Data Center – From wages to employment statistics, across states and nationwide, find the latest data on the direct care workforce.